• Skip to main content

 This will become one of the most important aspects of your business as it allows you to not only contact your audience in a reliable way (you can’t necessarily rely on social media platforms for this) but they are also qualified leads.
 People sign up to your mailing list because they are interested in what you do.

-I use Convertkit for my mailing list and have for many years because they have the best functionality and are constantly improving.
+I use Convertkit for my mailing list and have for many years.
+They have the best functionality and are constantly improving.
 Yes, it does get more expensive as you gain subscribers and as you start using automations but for those starting out it is free way to start growing a list.

 You can get subscribers to your mailing list in many ways.
 The first way is to just ask them to sign up if they are interested in your work and provide a way for them to do that (with Convertkit you can make landing pages).